 |

-snipets of music tehcnology knowledge I have assimilated over
+all the disparate snipets of music tehcnology knowledge I have

-the years and has made me aware of the musical significance
+assimilated over the years and has made me aware of the musical

 Thanks!